khoih-prog/ESP_AT_WM_Lite/README.md

 ```

 3. Test before using different AT-Firmware Version at your own risks.
 Just use any simple example to verify if the AT-firmware is OK.
 4. Compatible AT-Firmare version will be updated.
-Check for and download Firmwares from [AT_Firmwares](https://github.com/khoih-prog/ESP8266_AT_WebServer/tree/master/AT_Firmwares) all supported AT Firmwares.
+Check for all supported AT Firmwares and download them from [AT_Firmwares](https://github.com/khoih-prog/ESP8266_AT_WebServer/tree/master/AT_Firmwares).

 ---